mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 The American spirit is very, what would you say, energetic. *[He chuckles.]* Yes, I understand.
 But I think you should develop that energetic American spirit *humbly*, in a humble way, not an egoistical way.
 Do you understand what I mean?

 That’s why I can live here, and also I can teach Buddha’s teaching, *beyond* races and beyond culture.
 I have to teach this, I have to talk about this.
 If I always talk about [the Japanese way], you don’t want to practice, [and then] I cannot exist here.
 But I am different from you.
-But I am exactly *I* who is different, but who is exactly penetrating in the universal understanding.
+But I am exactly *I* who is different but who is exactly penetrating in the universal understanding.
 Okay?
 Then, we can work together.

 That’s why I can develop my own different personality in a humble way.
 It means, we have to practice humility.

 Well, Americans don’t like the Japanese way, or other ways, I understand this.
 But pat your head, anyway. *[Soft laughter.]* That is your intellectual understanding, but the world is something more than that.
 That’s what I always [talk about].

 For instance, if you live together with someone, for instance boyfriend or girlfriend, how do you live, how do you develop your personality?
 It’s no so simple.
-I don’t care [for] you, but I want to live with you – how do you live in peace?
+[If] I don’t care [for] you, but I want to live with you – how do you live in peace?
 You have to be married, next moment you have to divorce, if you really become egoistic, you know?
 So we have to develop taking care of human life in a humble way.

 **First person**: I’m not sure my question was clear.
 I guess what I meant was that it seems sufficient that there should be a global karma, a cosmic karma, rather than one that adheres to certain groups.
 But maybe as there is a karma that applies specifically to, say, Japanese culture, or to American culture, there’s one that applies to individuals...